denpamedia/minichan/README.md

 minichan
 ========

-Anonymous imageboard with Python, Bottle framework and MongoDB
+Anonymous imageboard written with Python and Flask